Best phones 2025 tested — January top picks

 Unlike other S24 models, which use different chipsets depending on their region, every Galaxy S24 Ultra uses a Snapdragon 8 Gen 3, so you're guaranteed the best Android performance no matter where you live in the world.

-Verdict: The Samsung Galaxy S24 Ultra gives the iPhone 16 lineup all it can handle, lasting longer than most other Android phones, but comes up short against the iPhone 16 Pro Max.
-Still, for Android users, this is the best phone you can get, especially with seven years of software support and the new smart AI features that Samsung keeps adding.
-Your biggest decision is whether to grab this phone now or hold out for the Galaxy S25 Ultra set to arrive in early 2025.
+Verdict: The Samsung Galaxy S24 Ultra gives the iPhone 16 lineup all it can handle, lasting longer than most other Android phones, but it comes up short against the iPhone 16 Pro Max.
+Still, for Android users, this has been the best phone you can get.
+I can't wait to see if the Galaxy S25 Ultra can clear the very high bar that Samsung has set.

 Read the full review: Samsung Galaxy S24 Ultra